 Apart from these, there are other financial terms related to the economy like Inflation, Gross domestic product (GDP), Fed rates and many more which affect our lives.
 All these terms form the part of financial awareness.

 5. Knowledge about government welfare programs

-Financial literacy also covers understanding about federal and state welfare programs for healthcare, housing, education and many more.
+Financial literacy also covers understanding federal and state welfare programs for healthcare, housing, education, and many more.

 Government welfare programs are meant to empower real needy and weaker sections of society.
 One can take advantage only when he/she has full knowledge about the welfare program.